 In general, The Library will not serve as trustee of a charitable remainder trust for the benefit of the institution.
-This policy may be waived only by approval of the Board of Trustees following recommendation of the Community Engagement Committee.
+This policy may be waived only by approval of the Board of Trustees.

-The Community Engagement Committee will identify a number of corporate fiduciaries in which it has confidence.
+The Communications & Development Committee will identify a number of corporate fiduciaries in which it has confidence.
 However, The Library will not recommend a particular fiduciary to a donor.

-The Library will pay the fees for management of a charitable remainder trust only upon approval of the Community Engagement Committee.
+The Library will pay the fees for management of a charitable remainder trust only upon approval of the Board of Trustees.

-The Community Engagement Committee and other employees and volunteers who act on behalf of The Library should become familiar with the types of property generally accepted by corporate fiduciaries as suitable contributions to charitable remainder trusts.
+The Communications & Development Committee and other employees and volunteers who act on behalf of The Library should become familiar with the types of property generally accepted by corporate fiduciaries as suitable contributions to charitable remainder trusts.